Does Your Yard Drain Correctly?February 10, 2022 Baird Foundation Repair

 - Standing water.
 In areas like San Antonio and Corpus Christi, stagnant water around your home is a magnet for pests.
 According to the Centers for Disease Control and Prevention, some species of mosquito can grow from an egg to adulthood in a week and a half.
 To keep those numbers down, rid your yard of all sources of standing water.
-Water can also collect next to your house and cause damage to your crawlspace or foundation.
+Water can also collect next to your house and cause damage to your crawl space or foundation.

 - Structural damage.
 A poorly draining yard can damage your house.
-Water can seep into your foundation or wash away the surrounding soil and cause slab cracks.
+Water can seep into your foundation or wash away the surrounding soil and cause concrete slab cracks.
 A weak or damaged foundation can make your chimney tilt or your garage sag.
 Interior and exterior cracks around doors and brick walls are tell-tale signs of structural damage.

 Yard drainage solutions

-- Redirect water.
-If your lawn is always soggy or rain keeps washing out your driveway, consider installing a French drain to redirect the flow.
+- Redirect the water.
+If your lawn is constantly soggy or rain keeps washing out your driveway, consider installing a French drain to redirect the flow.
 Another option for steering water away from your home is a landscaping berm or a dry creek bed.
 These two options are above-ground solutions for redirecting water away from your yard and foundation.

 - Professional assessment.
 Pinpoint the source of your drainage issues by putting your trust in the professionals.
-Your yard might have a slight negative grading or you may have faulty gutters.
+Your yard might have a slight negative grading, or you may have faulty gutters.
 Let a trained professional pinpoint your drainage issues so you can be sure they’re fixed the first time.

-Restore your home
+Restore your home!

 A poorly draining lawn does more damage than killing your grass and causing puddles.
 Water can damage your driveway, foundation and if not addressed, your house itself.
 Trust Baird Foundation Repair to restore your home’s value and solve your drainage problems for good.
-Contact us to schedule your inspection today!Baird Foundation Repair , Proper yard drainage , San Antonio foundation issues
+Contact us to schedule your free inspection today!Baird Foundation Repair , Proper yard drainage , San Antonio foundation issues